There are no items in your bag at this time.

-For a larger eyelid area, a thicker yet softer line of color can be extremely flattering.
+For a larger eyelid area, a thicker yet softer line of colour can be extremely flattering.

-For a smaller eyelid area, a thin, intense line of color defines eyes in a beautiful way.
+For a smaller eyelid area, a thin, intense line of colour defines eyes in a beautiful way.

 For hooded eyes concentrate on lining the upper lash line with a very thin line that also goes in between the eyelashes (tight-lining) and follow up with a thicker mascara application to complement eyes.